- 1-1/2 cups sugar

 - 1 bottle (2 liters) ginger ale, chilled

-- For sugar syrup, combine sugar and water in a small saucepan; bring to a boil over medium heat.
-Reduce heat; simmer, uncovered, 3-4 minutes or until sugar is dissolved, stirring occasionally.
-Cool completely.
-Transfer to a covered container; refrigerate until cold, about 1 hour.
+- In a small saucepan, combine sugar and water.
+Bring to a boil over medium heat.
+Reduce heat; simmer, uncovered, for 3-4 minutes or until sugar is dissolved, stirring occasionally.
+Remove from the heat; cool to room temperature.
+Cover and refrigerate for at least 1 hour.